ankmachine/basic_Socket_knockout_express_node_app/README.md

 note:

-make sure you have node and express pre installed
+1. make sure you have node and express pre installed
+2. also do change io.connect('') to you own IP